gnoccoalpesto/information-market/README.md

   - parameters:
     - `threshold`: see ScepticalBehavior
     - `rotation_angle`: see SaboteurBehavior
-- `ChoosyBehavior`: honest robot which uses seller as putlier detection method reputation to decide if it should buy its information
+- `ReputationStaticThresholdBehavior`: honest robot which uses seller as putlier detection method reputation to decide if it should buy its information
-- `ChoosoteurBehavior`: SaboteurBehaviour using reputation
+- `SaboteurReputationStaticThresholdBehavior`: SaboteurBehaviour using reputation
   - parameters:
-    -`rotation_angle`: see SaboteurBehavior
+    - `rotation_angle`: see SaboteurBehavior

 ## Payment Systems